 Here’s a quick guide to make home working easier, healthier and hopefully pain-free from Martin Docherty, Clinical Governance & Digital Health Consultant at Aviva UK Health & Protection.

-In lockdown Britain, working from home has become a relatively new experience for many workers.
-And because it was an unexpected experience, millions haven’t had the luxury of reorganising their home workspaces to accommodate laptops, screens, cables and other technological necessities.
-This can lead to an increase in postural aches and pains which can be easily avoided by adopting some simple measures.
+In lockdown Britain, working from home was a relatively new experience for many office workers.
+And because the initial lockdown was an unexpected experience, millions didn't have the luxury of reorganising their home workspaces to accommodate laptops, screens, cables and other technological necessities in advance.
+This sudden change in working environments potentially increased the risk of people developing postural aches and pains which can be easily avoided by adopting some simple measures.
+And even if you have managed to improve your homeworking environment over time, these measures may still be a useful reminder on how to maintain a healthy posture while working through this pandemic.

 If you’ll be working in a seated position for most of the day, the information that follows covers the best way of doing that and some practical tips for staying symptom free.
-The main thing to remember is to get up and move around regularly during the day.
+The main thing to remember is to get up and move around regularly during the day – our bodies are designed for movement so don’t spend all day sitting down staring at your screen!

 Find the seat of power in your home

-While some of us may be perfectly comfortable working from a sofa, others may need additional support.
+We’re all different - some of us may be perfectly comfortable working from a sofa while others may need additional support.
 It all depends on your individual circumstances.
-The most important thing is to keep moving and try to vary your posture.
+The most important thing is to vary your working postures throughout the day according to how you feel.

 If possible, set your new ‘office’ up in a specific room that you associate with work.
 This means that you can ‘close the door’ at the end of the day, helping you switch off.
 Where possible, you should use a screen, keyboard and a mouse with a laptop as this will help encourage better posture.
-A basic TV monitor without internet connection works well as a substitute screen.
-If you’re making calls regularly, try to use a headset to avoid neck strain.
+If you don’t have access to a separate monitor, then a laptop stand will ensure you can continue to work with your laptop screen at the correct height.
+If you’re making calls regularly, try to use a headset to avoid neck awkward postures.

 Your connection with the outside world begins with what you can see outside so try to find a place in your home where you don’t have to work facing a blank wall.